AmazingBooks/CSS-Secrets-Better-Solutions-to-Everyday-Web-Design/README.md

 When the 2 steps get completed, the final CSS is also stored in a tree like structure called the CSS Object Model - CSSOM, similar to the DOM.

 HTML + CSS parsed and stored, **form** together the RENDER TREE.
 Now in order to render the page the Browser use something called the Visual Formatting Model.
 The algorithm calculates and uses a bunch of stuff like the box model, floats and postioning.
 VFO has a lot to do with the way we write our code.
-After VFO has done its work the Website it's finally rendered, or painted to the screen and the process is finished.
+After VFO has done its work the Website it's finally rendered, or painted to the screen and the process is completed.